aregtech/areg-sdk/examples/24_pubsubmulti/ReadMe.md

-# 24_pubsubmulti Project Overview
+## 24_pubsubmulti Project Overview

-The [24_pubsubmulti](https://github.com/aregtech/areg-sdk/tree/master/examples/24_pubsubmulti) project showcases the utilization of a *Public Service* in a multi-processing environment, which acts like PubSub (Publish / Subscriber) service.
-In creates two processes where one process is publishing the data and another has 2 subscribers running in the same thread of the same component.
-The agenda if this example to demonstrate that the PubSub feature of AREG Engine does not create more events than it is necessary.
-The Subscriber objects are activated one after another having timing difference, but are subscribed on the data update.
-Indifferent when the subscribers are created, the messages are delivered to the target by exact needs.
-2 types notifications to receive when subscribe on data, called 'Attributes':
+The **24_pubsubmulti** project demonstrates the use of a *Public Service* in a multi-process environment with one process acting as a data publisher and another containing two subscribers running in the same thread.
+The example shows how AREG's Pub/Sub feature minimizes event generation by delivering only necessary updates.

-- **On change**: receive update notifications only if the value is changed.
-In this example it is a string, which sends notification only when value is changed.
+Subscribers are activated at different times but are subscribed to the same data.
+The system ensures that messages are delivered efficiently.
+There are two types of notifications:
-- **Always**   : receive update notification each time value is set even if the value is not changed.
+- **On Change:** Notifications are sent only if the value changes.

-The demonstration employing Object RPC (ORPC) for inter-process communication (IPC).
-The demonstration involves the creation of two applications: one serving as the *Service Provider* to act as a data Publisher and the other as the *Service Consumer* to act as a data Subscriber.
-The Subscriber can dynamically subscribe and unsubscribe on data update.
-All data update notifications receive automatically and the system guarantees that as soon as Subscriber assigns on data it receives the latest data even if it is not updated yet.
-This guaranties that if for any reason the Subscriber does not miss the update notification.
+- **Always:** Notifications are sent every time the value is set, regardless of whether it changes.

-The project comprises three sub-projects:
+The project consists of three sub-projects:

-1. [generated](https://github.com/aregtech/areg-sdk/tree/master/examples/24_pubsubmulti/generated) (24_generated) - This sub-project contains a static library consisting of generated code derived from the [PubSub.siml](https://github.com/aregtech/areg-sdk/blob/master/examples/24_pubsubmulti/res/PubSub.siml) *Service Interface* document.
-The code generation is facilitated using the `codegen.jar` tool.
+1. **24_generated:** This is generated from the [PubSub.siml](./res/PubSub.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio's `dummy` project.

-2. [publisher](https://github.com/aregtech/areg-sdk/tree/master/examples/24_pubsubmulti/publisher) (24_publisher) - This sub-project represents a console application functioning as a network-discoverable *Public Service* provider, which acts as a Data Publisher service.
-Multiple remote *Service Consumers* as a Data Subscriber can connect to the network to subscribe on data provided by Publisher.
+2. **[24_publisher](./publisher/):** A console application providing a network-discoverable *Public Service* that publishes data.

-3. [subscriber](https://github.com/aregtech/areg-sdk/tree/master/examples/24_pubsubmulti/subscribermulti) (24_subscribermulti) - This sub-project involves a console application housing a *Public Service* consumer object and acts as a Data Subscriber.
-It automatically discovers the service provided by the `24_publisher`, dynamically subscribes on Data that is interested and receives update notification 'On Change' and 'Always', depending on 'Attribute' (Data) Property, which is defined on design level.
-The process contains 2 Subscriber objects running in the same thread and same component.
-On the subscription, the Subscribers immediately receive the actual value of the attribute data and the flag indicating data validity, then when data is updated, each of them gets separate notifications.
-You can run multiple instances of the 24_subscribermulti making sure that all processes receive same value and the messages are not mixed.
+3. **[24_subscribermulti](./subscriber/):** A console application with two *Service Subscribers* running in the same thread, subscribing to the data updates provided by the *Publisher*.

-All communication takes place through `mcrouter`, a multicast router that can operate on any machine within the network.
-The use of the AREG SDK automates service discovery and ensures fault-tolerant system behavior.
-Consequently, the order in which the processes are started does not impact the functionality.
+Communication occurs through `mcrouter`, with AREG SDK ensuring service discovery and fault tolerance, making process startup order irrelevant.